firmata/firmata-builder/README.md

     ```

     ```bash
+    $ node demo-wifi.js
+    ```

+    ```bash
     $ node demo-ethernet.js
     ```

-    The first command above will generate a file named *ConfiguredFirmata.ino* and the second will generate a file named *ConfiguredFirmataEthernet.ino* in the same directory.
-These examples also demonstrate the format of the object to be passed into the `build` method.
+    The first command above will generate a file named *ConfiguredFirmata.ino* and the second will generate a file named *ConfiguredFirmataWiFi.ino* in the same directory, etc. These examples also demonstrate the format of the object to be passed into the `build` method.

 5. Open ConfiguredFirmata.ino in the Arduino IDE and accept the prompt to move ConfiguredFirmata.ino into a ConfiguredFirmata sketch folder.